skmpf/seedbox/README.md

 ### PlexTraktSync (optional)

-A service that synchronizes your Plex watch history with Trakt.tv, helping you keep track of what you’ve watched across different platforms.
+A service that synchronizes your Plex watch history with Trakt.tv, helping you keep track of what you've watched across different platforms.
 [More information](https://github.com/linuxserver-labs/docker-plextraktsync)

-### Portainer

-A web-based interface for managing Docker environments, making it easier to deploy, manage, and troubleshoot containerized applications.
-[More information](https://github.com/portainer/portainer)

 ### qBittorrent